IARyan/android_device_lge_w5c/README.md

-# android_device_lge_w5c
-Device Tree for LG Optimus Exceed 2 VS450PP (w5c)
+# Common device configuration for LG Optimus Exceed 2

 Copyright 2016 - The CyanogenMod Project

-Common device configuration for LG Optimus Exceed 2

 WORK IN PROGRESS.
 WILL EAT YOUR CAT.